pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-w-proxy.md

 Point your browser to `http://<external-IP-address-or-domain-name>`.
 No port number is needed.
 You will be prompted to log in to your Console.

 ### If you have installed **JupyterHub and the Mount Extension**
-The connection string to your Pachyderm cluster (check the login form accessible by clicking on the mount extension icon in the far left tab bar of your JupyterLab) is now `grpc://<external-IP-address-or-domain-name>:80`.
+The connection string to your Pachyderm cluster (check the login form accessible by clicking on the mount extension icon in the far left tab bar of your JupyterLab) now depends on whether you have deployed JupyterHub on:

+- The same cluster: `grpc://pachyderm-proxy.<namespace>.svc.cluster.local:80` or `grpc://pachd.<namespace>.svc.cluster.local:30650`
+- An external cluster: `grpc://<external-IP-address-or-domain-name>:80`.

 ## Quick Cloud Deployment With a Proxy